thom-bahm/Gerstner-waves-UE4/Ideas.md

 * Story idea: Make the backstory that you are on a different planet than earth and some virus on this planet got all the people infected, and that could be the big story reveal in the game.

+## Scene Ideas:
+### Rocky Forest - Done
+* Tons of vegetation and some rocks in a forest like autumn-ish environment, with a large tree as the focal point.

+### Winterfell-inspired Throne room
+* Mix of the Iron Throne Room and winterfell meeting hall / where the starks congregate in later seasons.
+* Kind of a "Winter has come" vibe: Dark, abandoned / ramsacked vibe; Stuff littered across the ground, snow inside, all that.
+Thinking about naming it "If The Night King Won" or "Winter Has Come".
+Maybe gonna be blood on the ground.
+Hole / torn down section of upper wall where light will come in as well as snow, shedding some light on the throne - could be trees and stuff to create cool shadows.

+* focal points on ground could include knocked over cups and maybe just one singular burning candle; A cool cinematic shot would be panning towards the candle with the throne in the focal point of the background and once the camera stops the candle goes out.
+This would mix well with blood everywhere, also I wouldn't need bodies there for it to make sense because they would be walkers.
+I like this idea.
+* Camera could be placed in a hallway entering the throne room in an slow, eery, quiet feel - it would smoothly pan to a single candle standing up surrounded by kncked over plates, silverware daggers, whatever; and once it got very close, the candle would go out and the screen would turn black.

 ## Specific Ideas/ Mechanics:
 ### Moon/ Procedural whatever:
 * ProceduralMeshComponent moon that orbits landscape and has some neat effect on the WPO/normal distortion -